waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Specifies seller legal or effective country of registration or residence as an ISO 3166-1 alpha-2 country code.
 It is used for computing VAT charge rate.

-### SHORT_PAGE_TITLE

-Type: str

-it is used as prefix for page title.

 ### SHOW_ALL_USERS

 Type: bool

 Indicates whether user can see all other users in `api/users/` endpoint.

-### SIDEBAR_LOGO

-Type: Optional[str]

-Relative path to image rendered at the top of sidebar menu in HomePort.

-### SIDEBAR_LOGO_MOBILE

-Type: Optional[str]

-Relative path to image rendered at the top of mobile sidebar menu in HomePort.

-### SITE_ADDRESS

-Type: str

-It is used in marketplace order header.

-### SITE_DESCRIPTION

-Type: str

-Description of the Waldur deployment.

-### SITE_EMAIL

-Type: str

-It is used in marketplace order header and UI footer.

-### SITE_LOGO

-Type: Optional[str]

-It is used in marketplace order header.

-### SITE_NAME

-Type: str

-Human-friendly name of the Waldur deployment.

-### SITE_PHONE

-Type: str

-It is used in marketplace order header and UI footer.

 ### SUPPORT_PORTAL_URL